Simon McBurney: Early life

-McBurney was born in Cambridge, England.
+McBurney was born on 25 August 1957 in Cambridge, England.
 His father, Charles McBurney, was an American archaeologist and academic of Scottish descent.
 His paternal great-grandfather was American surgeon Charles McBurney, who was credited with describing the medical sign McBurney's point.
 Simon McBurney's mother, Anne Francis Edmondstone (née Charles), was a British secretary of English, Scottish and Irish ancestry.
 His parents were distant cousins who met during World War II.
 His older brother is composer and writer Gerard McBurney.

-He studied English literature at Peterhouse, Cambridge, graduating in 1980.
-After his father died, he moved to Paris and trained for the theatre at the Jacques Lecoq Institute.
+He attended Marlborough College and Cambridgeshire College of Art and Technology (now Anglia Ruskin University) before studying English literature at Peterhouse, Cambridge, graduating in 1980.
+He moved to Paris and trained for the theatre at the Jacques Lecoq Institute and under Philippe Gaulier.